This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 When consumed in moderate doses, side effects can include upset stomach and irritation, sweating, flushing, and runny nose.

-Because cayenne pepper may increase bleeding during and after surgery, it’s best to stop using cayenne pepper as a natural medication at least two weeks before a scheduled surgery.
+Because cayenne pepper may increase bleeding during and after surgery, it’s best to stop using it at least two weeks before a scheduled surgery.

-Medications that slow blood clotting, such as anticoagulant and antiplatelet drugs, interact with cayenne pepper and should be avoided if you are using cayenne pepper as a natural health remedy.
+Medications that slow blood clotting, such as anticoagulant and antiplatelet drugs, interact with cayenne pepper and should be avoided if you are using cayenne regularly.

 Some medications that slow blood clotting include: